beamaginelidar/l3cam_ros/README.md

 ### network_configuration

 The network_configuration is a node that configures the network parameters by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
-See the config file `cfg/Network.cfg` for documentation regarding the various parameters that can be used to configure the network parameters of the L3Cam.
+See the config file `cfg/Network.cfg` or the [network parameters](#network-parameters) section for documentation regarding the various parameters that can be used to configure the network parameters of the L3Cam.

 ### pointcloud_configuration

 The pointcloud_configuration is a node that configures the pointcloud parameters (if a LiDAR sensor is available) by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
-See the config file `cfg/Pointcloud.cfg` for documentation regarding the various parameters that can be used to configure the pointcloud parameters of the L3Cam.
+See the config file `cfg/Pointcloud.cfg` or the [pointcloud parameters](#pointcloud-parameters) section for documentation regarding the various parameters that can be used to configure the pointcloud parameters of the L3Cam.

 ### polarimetric_camera_configuration

 The polarimetric_camera_configuration is a node that configures the polarimetric camera parameters (if a polarimetric sensor is available) by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
-See the config file `cfg/PolarimetricCamera.cfg` for documentation regarding the various parameters that can be used to configure the polarimetric camera parameters of the L3Cam.
+See the config file `cfg/PolarimetricCamera.cfg` or the [polarimetric parameters](#polarimetric-parameters) section for documentation regarding the various parameters that can be used to configure the polarimetric camera parameters of the L3Cam.

 ### rgb_camera_configuration

 The rgb_camera_configuration is a node that configures the RGB camera parameters (if an RGB sensor is available) by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
-See the config file `cfg/RgbCamera.cfg` for documentation regarding the various parameters that can be used to configure the RGB camera parameters of the L3Cam.
+See the config file `cfg/RgbCamera.cfg` or the [rgb parameters](#rgb-parameters) section for documentation regarding the various parameters that can be used to configure the RGB camera parameters of the L3Cam.

 ### thermal_camera_configuration

 The thermal_camera_configuration is a node that configures the thermal camera parameters (if a thermal sensor is available) by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
-See the config file `cfg/ThermalCamera.cfg` for documentation regarding the various parameters that can be used to configure the thermal camera parameters of the L3Cam.
+See the config file `cfg/ThermalCamera.cfg` or the [thermal parameters](#thermal-parameters) section for documentation regarding the various parameters that can be used to configure the thermal camera parameters of the L3Cam.

 ### allied_wide_camera_configuration

 The allied_wide_camera_configuration is a node that configures the Allied Wide camera parameters (if aan Allied Wide sensor is available) by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
-See the config file `cfg/AlliedWideCamera.cfg` for documentation regarding the various parameters that can be used to configure the Allied Wide camera parameters of the L3Cam.
+See the config file `cfg/AlliedWideCamera.cfg` or the [allied wide parameters](#allied-wide-parameters) section for documentation regarding the various parameters that can be used to configure the Allied Wide camera parameters of the L3Cam.

 ### allied_narrow_camera_configuration

 The allied_narrow_camera_configuration is a node that configures the Allied Narrow camera parameters (if aan Allied Narrow sensor is available) by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
-See the config file `cfg/AlliedNarrowCamera.cfg` for documentation regarding the various parameters that can be used to configure the Allied Narrow camera parameters of the L3Cam.
+See the config file `cfg/AlliedNarrowCamera.cfg` or the [allied narrow parameters](#allied-narrow-parameters) section for documentation regarding the various parameters that can be used to configure the Allied Narrow camera parameters of the L3Cam.

 ## Parameters

-Default parameters for the L3Cam can be set by editing the `l3cam.launch` file or specifying them when calling it:
+Default parameters for the L3Cam can be set by editing the `l3cam.launch` file or specifying them when launching it:

 ```
 roslaunch l3cam_ros l3cam.launch <PARAMETER>:=<VALUE>